JaredLBailey/JaredLBailey.github.io/_posts/2023-05-14-chi-square-test.md

 ### Actions <a name="overview-actions"></a>

-I chose the chi-squared test to compare signup rates between the mailers, as I compared percentage outcomes between groups.
+1. I chose the chi-squared test to compare signup rates between the mailers, as I compared percentage outcomes between groups

-From the *campaign_data* table in the client database, we isolated customers that received "Mailer 1" (low cost) and "Mailer 2" (high cost) for this campaign, and excluded customers who were in the control group.
+2. To prepare the data for the test, I removed the control group data

-We set out our hypotheses and Acceptance Criteria for the test, as follows:
+3. I set hypotheses and acceptance criteria for the test

-**Null Hypothesis:** There is no relationship between mailer type and signup rate.
+    a. **Null Hypothesis:** There is no relationship between mailer type and signup rate.
 They are independent.
-**Alternate Hypothesis:** There is a relationship between mailer type and signup rate.
+    b. **Alternate Hypothesis:** There is a relationship between mailer type and signup rate.
 They are not independent.
-**Acceptance Criteria:** 0.05
+    c. **Acceptance Criteria:** 0.05

 As a requirement of the Chi-Square Test For Independence, we aggregated this data down to a 2x2 matrix for *signup_flag* by *mailer_type* and fed this into the algorithm (using the *scipy* library) to calculate the Chi-Square Statistic, p-value, Degrees of Freedom, and expected values